 Does mood lighten or darken as clocks go back?

-With the clocks going back this weekend, scientists at LJMU are launching a study to better understand how the switch to winter time affects people’s wellbeing and time perception – and they need your help.
+With the clocks going back at the weekend, scientists at LJMU have launched a study to understand how the switch affects our wellbeing and time perception.

 Much has been made of the negative effects of the spring switch on people’s sleep, cognitive performance and propensity to accidents, but less is known about the impact of the autumn change – or how these biannual events affect our perception of the passage of time.